apperside/react-native-web-monorepo/README.md

 **GOALS**

-- Efficiently build, manage and maintain a design system using type-checked tokens for style attributes
+- Efficiently build, manage and maintain a design system using type-checked tokens for style props fully integrated with the app theme
 - Maximize code sharing across react and react-native
 - Cross module logic sharing